mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

     Ensembles are containers of atomic objects.  :code:`save_ensemble_data` is mostly a loop over the container saving the atomic objects it contains to the wf_TimeSeries (for TimeSeriesEnsembles) or wf_Seismogram (for Seismogram objects).
+The method has one feature that differs form :code:`save_data`; Ensemble objects may and often do contain attributes common to the entire group in a separate Metadata container linked to the ensemble as a whole.
+Prior to entering the loop for saving the atomic members of the ensemble the contents of the Ensemble's Metadata container are copied verbatim to each member.
+If previous values existed in any of the members they will be silently replaced by the ensemble groups version.

 3.  :code:`save_catalog` should be viewed mostly as a convenience method to build the :code:`source` collection from QUAKEML data downloaded from FDSN data centers via obspy's web services functions.   :code:`save_catalog` can be thought of as a converter that translates the contents of a QUAKEML file or string for storage as a set of MongoDB documents in the :code:`source` collection.
-We use obspy's :code:`Catalog` object as an intermediary to avoid the need to write our own QUAKEML parser.
-As with save_data the easiest way to the usage would be this example derived from our *getting_started* tutorial.
+We used obspy's :code:`Catalog` object as an intermediary to avoid the need to write our own QUAKEML parser.
+As with save_data the easiest way to understand the usage would be this example derived from our *getting_started* tutorial.

     .. code-block:: python